 How do I know if I have a bad car loan?

-If you have a bad car loan, you probably know it.
-A bad car loan is one that you can’t afford, or that costs you too much money in interest expense every month.
-If you are struggling to make car payments or are falling behind on your loan, you’re likely in a bad car loan.
+A bad car loan is one that you can’t afford, or that costs you too much money in interest charges.
+If you’re struggling to make car payments or falling behind on your loan, you’re likely in a bad car loan.

 What’s important to realize is that circumstances change.
 You could have taken out a loan on a new pickup truck while you had a good job and could easily make the payments.
 When you’re unemployed, however, the truck payments become a huge burden.
 You may even fall behind.

-Another possibility is that you could buy a car when you have a thin or damaged credit history, at a high interest rate.
+Another possibility is that you bought a car when you had a thin or damaged credit history, at a high interest rate.
 A year or two later, when you have a decent credit score, you could do a lot better.
 A good car loan when you bought the car is a bad car loan now.